Good Manufacturing Practice (GMP) describes the minimum standard that a medicines manufacturer must meet in their production processes.

-A material safety datasheet (MSDS) will detail resistance to specific chemicals and the product’s suitability for use with potentially corrosive cleaning chemicals.
-Likewise, each cleaning agent will have an MSDS with recommended contact times.
+A technical datasheet will detail resistance to specific chemicals and the product’s suitability for use with potentially corrosive cleaning chemicals.
+Likewise, each cleaning agent will have a material safety datasheet (MSDS) with recommended contact times.

-Cleanroomshop can provide a MSDS before you purchase, so you can verify products are compatible with each other and with your SOP.
+Cleanroomshop can provide a technical datasheet and an MSDS before you purchase, so you can verify products are compatible with each other and with your SOPs.

-EU GMP Annex 1 states that more than one type of disinfecting agent with different modes of action should be used for maximum effectiveness against bacteria and fungi.
+EU GMP Annex 1 states that for disinfection to be effective, prior cleaning to remove surface contamination should be performed.
+Cleaning programmes should also be designed to effectively remove disinfectant residues.
+More than one type of disinfecting agent with different modes of action should be used for maximum effectiveness against bacteria and fungi.
 The periodic use of a sporicidal agent is also endorsed.

-A back up cleaning agent may be required in case of a build-up in resistance to other agents.
+A back up disinfectant may be required in case of a build-up in resistance to other agents.

 Microbial monitoring will detect any change to the room that may occur due to resistance to cleaning agent.